-- 1) Student should be able to analyze and design an Information coding system. - 2) Students will be able to solve a discrete symmetric channel. - 3) Gain the basic knowledge on Error Control Coding and Convolutional codes - 4) Ability to develop applications using Text, Audio and Speech source codes - 5) Develop skill to implement the image and video source codes
+- 1. Analyze and design an Information coding system. - 2.
+Able to solve a discrete symmetric channel. - 3.
+Gain the basic knowledge on Error Control Coding and Convolutional codes - 4.
+Ability to develop applications using Text, Audio and Speech source codes - 5.
+Develop skill to implement the image and video source codes